ShaheenHossain/eagle-12.1/doc/setup/deploy.rst

 .. _setup/deploy/eagle:

-Configuring Eagle ERP
+Configuring Eagle
 ----------------

-Out of the box, Eagle ERP connects to a local postgres over UNIX socket via port 5432.
+Out of the box, Eagle connects to a local postgres over UNIX socket via port 5432.
 This can be overridden using :ref:`the database options
 <reference/cmdline/server/database>` when your Postgres deployment is not
 local and/or does not use the installation defaults.